onespdrmn/spydar/README.md

 ![Spydar](spdr/static/spydar.jpg)

 # Summary
-The Spydar program measures dns records in dns caches by setting the recursion desired (RD) bit to zero.
+The Spydar program (radar detection of spyware) measures dns records in dns caches by setting the recursion desired (RD) bit to zero.
 This can be used to find malware domains that are found by periodically measuring caches.
 It has a web interface for viewing the results of it's measurements.

 This program functions as a system tray application that starts a web server on localhost for viewing the program's output.